What is the connection between humanism and Luciferianism?

 What is humanism?

-Contrary to appearances, humanism is not something good for people, it is not something that cares about the good of people, but something that protects limitation and cantonment in the current level.
+Contrary to appearances, humanism is not something good for people, it is not something for the good of people.

 It was said, when it appeared, that it put man at the center of the universe and not God.